Contributors Dropdown icon

 What is a marketing data warehouse?

-A marketing data warehouse is a DW that is primarily used for marketing data.
-It contains data from multiple sources, including marketing platforms, your website, Google Analytics and your CRM.
-A marketing data warehouse can contain large amounts of data and is meant to help organizations making the right business decisions.
+A marketing data warehouse is a data warehouse that is primarily used for marketing data.
+It connects to multiple data sources, including marketing platforms, your website, Google Analytics and your CRM.
+A marketing data warehouse can contain large amounts of marketing data and is meant to help organizations making the right business decisions.

 In practice, organizations often use one and the same data warehouse for both their marketing data and other data.